 If the same time had been dedicated to researching the market and making a site elaborating on how the product solves customer pain points, the startupreneurs could have procured enough leads and conversions.

-You really can’t afford many mistakes while running a startup
+You really can’t afford many mistakes while running a startup.

 Entrepreneurs need to have a clear vision and strategy in place.
 You should spend time researching your market, understand the behavior of your targeted audience and accordingly create a winning game plan!